African Swine Fever

 Situation in Austria

-In the Austrian animal disease radar, information on the international situation and spread of the most important animal diseases and epizootics relevant to Austria is assessed and compiled.
-In this way, possible risks for Austria can be identified and communicated at an early stage.
+The Austrian animal disease radar evaluates and compiles information on the international situation and spread of the most important animal diseases that are relevant for Austria.
+This enables potential risks for Austria to be recognised and communicated at an early stage.
 The animal disease radar is published monthly.

 African swine fever virus (ASFV) is a DNA virus that is the only virus belonging to the family Asfarviridae, genus Asfivirus.
-The ASF virus has a double-stranded DNA genome with a very complex structure, which is approximately 170,000 to 192,000 base pairs in size.
+ASFV has a double-stranded DNA genome with a very complex structure, approximately 170,000 to 192,000 base pairs in size.
 There is only one serotype, but based on the viral p72 gene, 24 different genotypes are currently distinguished.
-The virus shows a tropism to macrophages and is therefore present in high amounts in the blood and all blood-containing organs.
+The virus shows a tropism to macrophages and is therefore present in high amounts in the blood and all blood-containing organs (particularly high viral loads are found in the spleen).
 ASF is a notifiable disease.

 Transmission

 The transmission route via ticks of the genus Ornithodoros, which was important in Africa and historically also in Europe, does not play a role in Europe according to current knowledge.
-Domestic and wild pigs become infected through contact with infected conspecifics, ingestion of food waste containing the virus and possibly through contaminated objects such as agricultural equipment, vehicles and clothing.
+Domestic and wild pigs become infected through contact with infected conspecifics, ingestion of food waste containing the virus, and possibly through contaminated objects such as farm equipment, vehicles, and clothing.
+Based on current knowledge, feral pigs that die of ASF or their carcasses are an important source of infection for conspecifics.
+Early removal of these carcasses is therefore of great importance in the infected area.

 Symptoms